hadyrashwan/golang-for-node-devs/README.md

 ### Frontend

+1. Create a new file named `.env` in the `client` directory based on `.env.local.example`.

-1. Install the project dependencies by running the following command in the `client` directory:
+2. Install the project dependencies by running the following command in the `client` directory:
    ```shell
    npm install
    ```
-2. Start the development server by running the following command in the `client` directory:
+3. Start the development server by running the following command in the `client` directory:
    ```shell
    npm run dev
    ```
-3. The frontend will start and be accessible at url mentioned in the console.
+4. The frontend will start and be accessible at url mentioned in the console.

 ## Deploying to Netlify

 To deploy the project to Netlify, follow these steps:

-1. Set the environment variables from `backend/api/.env.netlify.example` in the Netlify project settings.
+1. Set the environment variables found in backend/api/.env.netlify.example within your Netlify project settings.

+2. Set the environment variables from client/.env.example in your Netlify project settings, adjusting them according to your site's naming conventions.

-2. Deploy the project to Netlify.
+3. Deploy the project to Netlify.

 ## API Documentation